Eye of the Needle (novel): Plot summary

 Godliman and Bloggs realise what Faber is trying to achieve and chase him across Northern England and Scotland.
-Faber escapes many times but his repeated killings allow MI5 to track him to Aberdeen.
+Faber escapes many times but his repeated killings (intended to prevent people from recognizing his appearance) allow MI5 to track him to Aberdeen.
 Both Hitler and Churchill are informed that Faber has the critical information.
+German Field Marshalls Rommel and Von Rundstedt, both already convinced that Normandy is indeed the target, lobby Hitler for several reserve panzer divisions, but Hitler delays making a decision until he receives Faber's intelligence.

 In Aberdeen, Faber steals a small trawler and sets out to meet the U-boat.
-Caught by a fierce storm, he is shipwrecked on Storm Island, collapsing near the isolated house where David and Lucy live.
+Caught by a fierce storm, he is shipwrecked on Storm Island, collapsing near the isolated house where David, Lucy and Joe live.
 Lucy nurses him back to health.
 Stuck in a loveless marriage to the crippled David, she begins a physical relationship with Faber.
 David soon discovers both Lucy's infidelity and Faber's FUSAG photos.
 David confronts Faber, but after a struggle Faber kills David by rolling him off a cliff, and tells Lucy it was another accident.
 However, she discovers her husband's body and realises the truth.

 Faber realises he may be caught before leaving the island and so tries to radio the information about FUSAG directly to Germany.
-Lucy stops him by short-circuiting the electricity in the cottage.
-By the logic which had guided his actions throughout his career, Faber should have killed Lucy – but he finds himself unable to do so, being deeply in love with her to the detriment of his mission and of simple self-preservation.
+Lucy stops him by short-circuiting the electricity in the cottage, injuring herself in the process.
+By the cold logic which has guided his actions throughout his career, Faber should kill Lucy, but he finds himself unable to do so, being deeply in love with her to the detriment of his mission and of simple self-preservation.
 Unable to send a radio message, Faber attempts to descend the cliff and swim to the waiting U-boat.
 Lucy throws a rock down at him, striking him and causing him to lose his balance and fall to his death.
 An RAF patrol plane then appears and drives the U-boat away.
-A fictitious radio message is sent with Faber's call code, convincing the Germans that the invasion is targeting Calais.
-Bloggs comforts the widowed Lucy.
+A fictitious radio message is sent with Faber's call code, convincing the Germans that the planned invasion is still targeting Calais and causing Hitler to deny Rommel and Rundstedt the reserve panzer divisions.
+Bloggs comforts the widowed Lucy, with the epilogue implying that they later married.